Our Rivers, Lakes and Wetlands

 River flow changes are also impacting on the ACT’s rivers and wetlands.
 Because of climate change, there is now less rainfall and less water available for our rivers and wetlands.
 When there is less water for long periods of time, plants and animals can suffer as their food and habitats are lost.

-water quality is mostly good in the ACT, even in rural (farming areas) and urban areas!
+Water quality is mostly good in the ACT, even in rural (farming areas) and urban areas!
 But our recreational water quality can be poor.
 In the summer, recreational areas in our lakes and rivers can be closed because there is too much blue-green algae and bacteria in the water.
 These can make people sick if they get the water on their skin or if they accidently swallow the water.
-Most of the recreational and other water quality problems are from the pollutants washed into rivers and lakes by rainfall. urban areas and rural areas are where most of the water pollutants come from in the ACT.
+Most of the recreational and other water quality problems are from the pollutants washed into rivers and lakes by rainfall.
+Urban areas and rural areas are where most of the water pollutants come from in the ACT.

 WHAT ARE THE MOST COMMON IMPACTS ON THE HEALTH OF THE ACT’S RIVERS, LAKES AND WETLANDS?

-• Bushfires – after Bushfires, ash, soil and dead plants can be washed into rivers and wetlands.
+• Bushfires – after bushfires, ash, soil and dead plants can be washed into rivers and wetlands.
 This can lead to poor water quality and the loss of plant and animal species.
 It can also impact on our drinking water reservoirs.

-• climate change – the Earth is warming and there are longer, hotter, drier droughts.
+• Climate change – the Earth is warming and there are longer, hotter, drier droughts.
 This means less water for the ACT’s rivers, lakes and wetlands and the biodiversity they support.

-• invasive species – high numbers of invasive plants and animals compete for food and habitat with native species, and some invasive species can kill and eat native animals.
+• Invasive species – high numbers of invasive plants and animals compete for food and habitat with native species, and some invasive species can kill and eat native animals.

 • Clearing land for urban areas – land clearing removes the trees and other vegetation that help to keep rivers, lakes and wetlands healthy.
 Development of urban areas also means more concrete surfaces which increase water pollution and soil erosion, and reduce habitat for plants and animals.